Meet the Mexican economist who could be the next head of UNESCO

 She holds a degree in International Relations from Universidad Iberoamericana and a master’s degree in Public Policy from Harvard University’s John F. Kennedy School of Government.

-Due to her strong academic showing, she was invited to join Mexico’s Ministry of Foreign Affairs in 1988.
+Due to her strong academic showing, she was invited to join Mexico’s Foreign Affairs Ministry in 1988.

 From there, she transitioned to international roles, including director of the Mexico City office for the Organization for Economic Cooperation and Development (OECD).
 It serves as a regional hub for Latin America and the Caribbean.